bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @cart</div>

 The new renderer structure gives developers fine-grained control over how entities are drawn.
-Developers can manually define Extract, Prepare, and Queue systems to draw entities using arbitrary render commands in custom or built-in {{rust_type(type="trait" crate="bevy_core_pipeline" version="0.6.0" name="RenderPhase" plural=true)}}.
+Developers can manually define Extract, Prepare, and Queue systems to draw entities using arbitrary render commands in custom or built-in `RenderPhases`.
 However this level of control necessitates understanding the render pipeline internals and involve more boilerplate than most users are willing to tolerate.
 Sometimes all you want to do is slot your custom material shader into the existing pipelines!

-The new {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material")}} trait enables users to ignore nitty gritty details in favor of a simpler interface: just implement the {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material")}} trait and add a {{rust_type(type="struct" crate="bevy_pbr" version="0.6.0" name="MaterialPlugin")}} for your type.
+The new `Material` trait enables users to ignore nitty gritty details in favor of a simpler interface: just implement the `Material` trait and add a `MaterialPlugin` for your type.
 The new [shader_material.rs](https://github.com/bevyengine/bevy/blob/v0.6.0/examples/shader/shader_material.rs) example illustrates this.

 ```rust
 // register the plugin for a CustomMaterial